saulpw/visidata/docs/display.md

 - `scr`: the curses screen object
 - `sheets`: a list; `sheets[0]` is the actively displayed sheet

-`vd.windowWidth` and `vd.windowHeight` are the current window dimensions.
+`vd.windowWidth` and `vd.windowHeight` are the dimensions of the current terminal window.  (`sheet.windowWidth` and `sheet.windowHeight` are the dimensions of the current sheet window).

 ## run()